yarbshk/vue-formly-buefy/README.md

       fields: [
         {
           key: 'email',
-          type: 'input-with-field',         // Easy wrapping with a Field component
+          type: 'input-with-field',         // Easy wrapping with a field wrapper
           templateOptions: {
             properties: {
-              'placeholder': 'Your email'   // Recommends to use quotes and kebab-case },
+              'placeholder': 'Your email'   // It's recommended to use quotes and kebab-case },
-            wrapper: {                      // Configuration object of the Field component
+            wrapper: {                      // Configuration object of the field wrapper
               controls: {
                 after: [
-                  {
+                  {                         // Use the Span helper as a field control
-                    type: Span,             // Use the Span helper as a field control
+                    type: this.$formlyBuefy.plainControls.Span,
                     options: {              // Configuration object of the field control
                       label: '@gmail.com',
                       properties: {